pierre-pvln/compose-host/README.md

-Configs en scripts for docker and docker-compose on dockerhost for various integrations dc-xxx = docker-compose shell script d-xxx = docker shell script
+Configs en scripts for docker and docker-compose on dockerhost for various integrations and stacks dc-xxx = docker-compose shell script d-xxx = docker shell script